 The acronym FODMAPs refers to Fermentable Oligo-, Di- and Mono-saccharides, and Polyols.
 FODMAP researchers have found that these short-chain carbohydrates and sugar alcohols are poorly absorbed by the small intestine and thus are rapidly set upon and fermented by bacteria within the digestive system, specifically the small intestine and the upper parts of the large intestine (proximal colon).

 Researchers in this area theorize that the rapid fermentation of these carbohydrates contributes to GI symptoms by creating a distention of the intestines in two ways - through a higher volume of liquid due to osmosis, and an increase in gas production.
 The researchers have been conducting ongoing studies to support their theory.
-They have been looking at the volume of liquid produced by high FODMAP foods (measured in individuals with ileostomies) and gas produced (measured by hydrogen breath testing) and have then been comparing these results to liquid and gas production of low FODMAP foods.
+They have been looking at the volume of liquid produced by high FODMAPs foods (measured in individuals with ileostomies) and gas produced (measured by hydrogen breath testing) and have then been comparing these results to liquid and gas production of low FODMAPs foods.

 - Abdominal pain